 Anger is, by its nature, temporary.
 So anything created or changed out of anger would also inherit that same volatile and temporary nature.

 Letting go of anger can be accomplished.
 It is really as simple as slowing down your breath.
-When we breath slowly, we powerfully take control of our physiological state.
-Anger is a quick, excitable, flared up, state.
+When we breathe slowly, we powerfully take control of our physiological state.
+Anger is a quick, excitable, flared-up state.
 We breathe shallowly, chaotically, or not at all.

-Breathing slowly, in to the count of seven and out to the count of seven, this can erase anger from your system.
+Breathing slowly, into the count of seven and out to the count of seven, can erase anger from your system.
 Even if your anger increases momentarily, breathing slowly will allow it to be released safely.
 Keep breathing until the intensity eases.

 Once the wave of anger is over, you can begin looking for solutions and possibilities that could bring lasting results.
 These possibilities were unavailable when you were angry, but now you can see them clearly.